 I am going to run down what we know about the githzerai from published D&D products.
 Then at the end of this article, I am going to write a bit about what Planescape: Torment revealed about the githzerai, which in my opinion shows you how to use the githzerai in a compelling manner.

-This is the Story of Gith and Zerthimon
+The Story of Gith and Zerthimon

 Once her people were free, Gith wanted to lead her people on to further war.
 Another of her kind, named Zerthimon, did not.
 In some editions, this dispute led to Gith slaying Zerthimon.
 In the 4th edition account of this event, Zerthimon defeated Gith in a duel and spared her life.